Gora Rudnaya mine

 The Gora Rudnaya mine is a chromite mine is located north of Iltmsk, in the Aldansky District of the Sakha Republic.
 The mine is Russia's most important chromite ore extraction site.
-The magnetite vein is 5 kilometer-long with a max thickness of 120 meters.
+The magnetite vein is 5 kilometers long, with a maximum thickness of 120 meters.

-In 2013, 200 metric tons of gold were presumably discovered in the Gora Rudnaya site.
+In 2013, 200 metric tons of gold were presumably discovered at the Gora Rudnaya site.